What Is the Actual Size of a 35-Inch Tire? Surprising Answer REvealed!

 When mounted, a standard car tire has a total diameter, or height, of around 27 inches.

-That means a 35-inch tire stands a whole 8 inches taller than the kind of tire that goes a typical passenger vehicle.
+So, now that we know this, what is the actual size of a 35-inch tire?
+All this means that a 35-inch tire stands a whole 8 inches taller than the kind of tire that goes a typical passenger vehicle.

 That’s one (or four, to be precise) big tire!